The Polysecure Workbook: Healing Your Attachment and Creating Security in Loving Relationships

 “In Polysecure Jessica Fern gave people a whole new language for healthily navigating nonmonogamy.
 Now, with The Polysecure Workbook, she is giving those readers practical tools to actively build their healthiest nonmonogamous relationships.”

-Jessica Fern is a psychotherapist, public speaker and trauma and relationship expert and the author of Polysecure: Attachment, Trauma and Consensual Nonmonogamy.
+Jessica Fern is a psychotherapist, public speaker and trauma and relationship expert.
+She is the author of Polysecure: Attachment, Trauma and Consensual Nonmonogamy and Polywise: A Deeper Dive into Navigating Open Relationships.
 In her international private practice, Jessica works with individuals, couples and people in multiple-partner relationships who no longer want to be limited by their reactive patterns, cultural conditioning, insecure attachment styles and past traumas, helping them to embody new possibilities in life and love.